-Voting when not entitled.
+111. Every person who -- Voting when not entitled.

-- (a) not being registered as a qualified person on an electoral register compiled under the Registration Regulations, 1964, votes at an election; or - (b) induces or procures any person not so registered to vote at an election.
+(a) not being registered as a qualified person on an electoral register compiled under the Registration Regulations, 1964, votes at an election; or vote at an election.

+(b) induces or procures any person not so registered to